 Any remains that are not bone fragments are separated and permanently disposed.
 The bone fragments go through a process where they are grinded and reduced to small before being placed in a temporary container or urn.
 This is the final stage of the cremation process.

 The cremation chamber will range from 1600 to 1700 degrees Fahrenheit.

 Yes, the body is exposed to direct heat and flame.

 Typically, state law requires a minimum number of hours between the time of death and when the cremation occurs (frequently 48 hours).
 Only the County Medical Examiner or a Justice of the Peace may waive this requirement.
 Read more about Legal Requirements.

 Pacemakers are removed.
 The crematory must be made aware of pacemakers, prosthesis, implants, or other mechanical or radioactive devices (as well as recent radioactive treatments).
 These items must be removed.
 If such devices are not removed they can damage the crematory or personnel working nearby.

 Once the process is complete primarily bone fragments remain.
 The ashes are collected and the fragments are reduced down to small particles then added to the urn or container and returned to the family.

 There is not a legal requirement for a container.
 If an urn is not purchased from aCremation, a temporary container will be provided.
-You may wish to purchase an urn for permanent display or memorialization at a later time.
+You may wish to purchase a decorative urn for permanent display or memorialization at a later time.